apache/incubator-kie-tools/README.md

 8. Default configuration

-A configmap called kogito-builder-config will be created under the kogito-builder namespace at the first application of a workflow, it contains:
+A configmap called kogito-serverless-operator-builder-config will be created under the kogito-serverless-operator-system namespace when the Operator will be installer and it contains:

-- BUILDER_RESOURCE_DEFAULT = Dockerfile
+- DEFAULT_BUILDER_RESOURCE = kogito_builder_dockerfile.yaml
-- WORKFLOW_DEFAULT_EXTENSION = .sw.json
+- DEFAULT_WORKFLOW_DEXTENSION = .sw.json
 - DEFAULT_KANIKO_SECRET_DEFAULT = regcred
 - DEFAULT_REGISTRY_REPO = quay.io/kiegroup
-- Dockerfile = dockerfile content
+- kogito_builder_dockerfile.yaml = dockerfile content

 For the local development the DEFAULT_REGISTRY_REPO must be changed